Language stay in Japan

 If you want to do a language stay, I recommend you to research about the schools and courses.
 I asked an organization in Switzerland first, but I decided to look for a school by myself.
 Booking directly is much cheaper, because you won’t have to pay a fee for the organization.
 I would have payed CHF 10’000 – 20’000.
 The school in Kobe actually costs CHF 7’000 for one year.

-I’m still not fluent in English and don’t understand Japanese.
-So I asked Tatsuya to read the website.
+I’m still not fluent in English and I don’t understand Japanese.
 If you know someone who speaks Japanese and understands the Japanese school system, ask them for help.
-Unfortunately there are many schools who are only for Asian, or don’t accept Swiss people, because the countries don’t have an agreement.
+Unfortunately there are many schools who are only for Asians, or don’t accept Swiss people, because the countries don’t have an agreement.

 In my case it looks like this: